Access at LCT

 - Trained staff will be available to guide patrons to and from the lobby as needed.

-- You can meet the actors in the lobby before the production, have your photo taken and and ask them questions about the show you are about to see.
+- You can meet the actors in the lobby before the production, take photos, and and ask them questions about the show you are about to see.

 - For a description of the space and your experience read the Main Stage social story or watch our introductory video below.

 - To learn more about the play and the story you are about to see, take a look at our production Play Guides available below.